Do you have a plan for retirement? It is not uncommon for a person to reach retirement age and not have enough money to sustain his or her life.

 A Roth IRA depends on your income.
 You must earn under a set amount of money to have this type of IRA.
 If you qualify, you won't face taxes for contributions, and you won't pay taxes on withdrawals.

-There also is no age limit for taking money penalty-free.
+There also is no age limit for taking money penalty-free from a Roth IRA.
 SmartAsset states the average return on a Roth IRA is 7% to 10%.

 A Simplified Employee Pension IRA is specifically for self-employed individuals or small business owners.
 If you have employees in your business, you have to offer the SEP IRA to them if they meet specific requirements.